rsksmart/rif-relay/contributing.md

 2. Provide a clear and detailed description of the changes in the PR.

 **Testing**
-- Follow the testing instructions in the [Readme.md] (https://github.com/rsksmart/rif-relay#readme) to run tests.
+- Follow the testing instructions in the [Readme.md](https://github.com/rsksmart/rif-relay#readme) to run tests.
 - Ensure all tests pass before submitting a PR.

 **Where to go for help**
-- Contributors can seek help on the [Rootstock Open Discord] (https://rootstock.io/discord).
+- Contributors can seek help on the [Rootstock Open Discord](https://rootstock.io/discord).